sharkpause/Nexus/README.md

 # Nexus Programming Language

 Nexus is a C-like programming language with nicer memory management.
-It achieves this by utilizing runtime features like leak detection, wrapped allocator functions to make double frees safe, prevent use after frees, prevent the creation of dangling pointers, and more.
+It achieves this by tracking pointers to see where they are created, freed, passed, etc at compile time

 ##### Current progress: smol, the language is still very bare-bones and does not have many basic features and primitive types yet.
 Note that the nicer memory management features has not been implemented yet